With Halloween fast approaching, here some interesting facts you should know.

 You can bake, roast, steam or event boil a pumpkin and they are a great source of fiber, vitamins and minerals.

-To satisfy our reader’s curiosity, DublinKids has compiled a list of most interesting facts relating to fall’s favorite and most crafty food.
+To satisfy our reader’s curiosity, DublinKids has compiled a list of the most interesting facts relating to fall’s favorite and most crafty food.

 Test your family’s knowledge this fall.
 Have fun entertaining your family and friends with these pumpkin facts.